dablockdao/polkadot-ecosystem/dot-hub/src/content/docs/dapps/defi/darwinia.md

 Darwinia Network: Bridging Blockchains for Enhanced Interoperability
 --------------------------------------------------------------------

-In the evolving landscape of blockchain technology, the Darwinia Network is a well-known infrastructure component within the Polkadot ecosystem, focused on **facilitating interoperability between diverse blockchains**.
+Darwinia Network is a well-known infrastructure component within the Polkadot ecosystem, focused on **facilitating interoperability between diverse blockchains**.
 As a component of the multi-chain future, Darwinia provides the necessary tools and frameworks for decentralized applications (DApps) to **operate seamlessly across various blockchain networks**, thus addressing some of the most pressing challenges in the blockchain industry today.

 **Darwinia Core Mission and Vision**
 ------------------------------------